unt-libraries/catalog-api/README.md

     In your `settings.json` file, set the `SOLRMARC_CONFIG_FILE` setting to the filename of the `config.properties` file you just created.

+    ***Production Note***: You'll likely want to keep the URL for your production Solr instance out of GitHub.
+The `production_config.properties` file is in `.gitignore` for that reason.
+There is a `production_config.properties.template` file that you can copy over to `production_config.properties` and fill in the `solr.hosturl` value.

 8. **Generate a new secret key for Django.**